Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 # Bugs

-Over the course of this project I encountered numerous bugs that either impacted the functionality or design of the website and needed to be fixed.
+Over the course of this project, I encountered numerous bugs that either impacted the functionality or design of the website and needed to be fixed.

 ## Chrome Dev Tools

 Chrome Dev Tools served as one of my most important methods of debugging from start to finish.
 It allowed me to find numerous errors in the code such as:

-- Noticing discrepancies in my `<div>` arrangements and classes and order them correctly so that elements opened and closed when they should have.
+- Noticing discrepancies in my `<div>` arrangements and classes and ordering them correctly so that elements opened and closed when they should have.

-- Test out the inline style's on numerous elements before committing those changes to CSS.
+- Test out the inline styles on numerous elements before committing those changes to CSS.
     - Used heavily while deciding on card designs.

 - See if an object had unintentional padding or margins being applied to it by default Materialize classes and remove/add where necessary.